-JV 2010 is the Chairman's conceptual template for channeling the initiatives of the Armed Forces to leverage information and weapon technologies.
-The document sketches future capabilities and operations closely aligned to Liddell Hart's "distributed aim advance"-an offensive concept that strives to achieve victory through cumulative results by distributing the objectives and goals on the battlefield.
-It states:
+Joint Vision 2010 is the Chairman of the Joint Chiefs' conceptual template for channeling the armed forces' initiatives to leverage information and weapon technologies.
+The document sketches future capabilities and operations closely aligned to Liddell Hart's 'distributed aim advance' an offensive concept that strives to achieve victory through cumulative results by distributing the objectives and goals on the battlefield.
+In the Vision's statement: